 The Graduate Student Associates (GSA) program is one of the Center's oldest and most valued programs.
 Directed by Erez Manela, professor of history and Weatherhead Center Faculty Associate, the program welcomes applicants from any of Harvard's graduate and professional schools.
-The Center currently supports twenty-three doctoral candidates from advanced degree programs that include African studies, anthropology, education, government, history, law, public policy, sociology, and East Asian studies.
+The Center currently supports twenty-three doctoral candidates from advanced degree programs that include African studies, anthropology, architectural and urban planning, education, government, history, law, political economy, public policy, and sociology.

 The goal of the GSA program is to provide a supportive and stimulating interdisciplinary environment in which promising graduate students can interact with one another, as well as with faculty, visiting scholars, and Fellows of the Center, as they complete their dissertations and begin their transition to professional careers.

 Grants and Benefits

 Graduate Student Associates are members of the Center's residential scholarly community.
 GSAs are provided with shared office space equipped with computers and printers, and receive research grants of up to $2,500 for conference and short-term research travel or for other expenses related to dissertation research and professional development.

 Involvement with the program offers students the opportunity to present and receive feedback on their work in weekly seminars, held on Fridays.
 Because the members of this eclectic community come from many scholarly backgrounds, participants have an opportunity to learn about analytical approaches and research methodologies across disciplines and how to communicate with scholars outside of their own field, resulting in a significant broadening of their intellectual horizons.